drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

-Considerations for Other Single Cell Data Types
+Other Single Cell Data Types
 ===============================================

 This workflow was designed for demultiplexing and detecting doublets in scRNA-seq data.